 Changing the mobile network to another band is a common fix.

 Which mobile network will work, depends on the location and will vary.

-For example, 4G LTE will work in one location while the much older 2G will work in another.
+For example, 5G will work in one location while the older 4G will work in another.

 Below are the methods to change the mobile network on Samsung devices and Huawei smartphones.

 The location to change the network can vary from phone to phone.

 How To Change the Mobile Network Band Samsung Smartphone

 - Click Mobile Networks